hmc-cs111-spring2016/project-notebook/Entry 3 -- April 17.md

 I'm not sure I really have many design decisions to deal with right now.
 I've already talked about method names and casting, so you don't have to worry about those.
 I am considering eliminating return values in all unnecessary cases, though (e.g. +=, ++, --, etc.).
 Do you think this would be too restrictive or would it help programmers overall when working with objects?

+Also, perhaps you could help me test how easy it is to get my code working since you won't have many questions to answer this week.
+Just try downloading the source code [here](https://github.com/JoshuaLandgraf/ParallelVector) and see if (1) it compiles on your computer using the command in the Readme*, (2) the executable runs without crashing, and (3) if every other line matches the line below it (i.e. the computed values are correct).
+If you are on an older machine, you may want to decrease the size of the Vectors in the example program to something less than 10,000,000 so that it runs a little faster.
+Since this is a program that uses your GPU, it's also good to save your work beforehand just in case the GPU crashes.

+* If you're on Windows, this command probably won't work.
+Instead,  you could try following the instructions on the bottom of [this website](https://www.fixstars.com/en/opencl/book/OpenCLProgrammingBook/first-opencl-program/) if you have Visual C++ and see how that works out.

 I spent somewhere around 5 hours this week on my DSL outside of class.
 I didn't have as much free time due to my family being here and thesis, but made a lot of progress in the time given.